shiona/nski/README.md

 So I made a wrapper for it.

 It's ugly, it only supports Tampere and ice skating, but it does everything I need.

+## Today

+Mski was replaced by sometec, which, while a little UX friendlier, now uses POST requests to fetch data from a server with no regards to CORS.
+This means nski now needs a backend.